SidKandasamy/tt_tournament/README.md

 # How to play

-- Enter 8 players in the input next to the "add player" button = To generate players moving to the next round of the tournament, you must click on the winner from each game.
-This is populates the fields for the next round of the tournament.
+- Enter 8 players in the input next to the "add player" button.
+- To generate players moving to the next round of the tournament, you must click on the winner from each game.
+This automatically populates the fields for the next round of the tournament.
 - To progress to the semi final finals, click on the winner from the each quarter final game.
 - To progress to the final, click on the winner from the each in the semi final game.
 - Finally to win, click on the winner from the final game.